Skip to content

 Migraine

-A migraine or migraine attack is understood to be a Sudden, severe headache (usually only on one side of the head)which recurs at least five times at irregular intervals.
-The pain is usually even more intense than with ordinary headaches and is usually accompanied by other symptoms, such as nausea and sensitivity to light and sound.
+Migraine or a migraine attack is understood to be a sudden, severe headache (usually only on one side of the head)which recurs at least five times at irregular intervals.
+The pain is usually even more intense than in ordinary headaches and is usually accompanied by other complaints, such as nausea and sensitivity to light and sound.

-Typical triggers are mainly hormonal changes, certain foods or Excessive stress be
+Typical triggers are said to be mainly hormonal changes, certain foods or excessive stress be

 Cluster headache

-Cluster headaches are defined as unilateral and extremely painful headache attackswhich last between 15 minutes and 3 hours, and Clustered in series and often occur at the same time of day.
-With this type of headache, the pain is mainly located in the eye socket and in the forehead and temple area.
-It also occurs here with accompanying symptoms (e.g. runny nose or watery eyes).
+Cluster headaches are defined as unilateral and extremely painful headache attackswhich last between 15 minutes and 3 hours, and clustered in series and often occur at the same time of the day.
+In this type of headache, the pain is located mainly in the eye socket and in the forehead and temple area.
+It also occurs here with accompanying symptoms (e.g., runny nose or eye watering).

 The exact cause is not yet fully known.
 But there are certain Trigger of everyday life that can trigger a cluster attack.
 This can be, for example, the Consumption of alcohol or dairy products or also a Strongly dazzling or flickering light be

-Good to know: As they are not attributable to a structural disease, the forms of headache mentioned are all classed as primary headaches.
+Good to know: Because they are not due to a structural disorder, the above headache forms are all classified as primary headaches.

 The most common causes of headaches at a glance

 You have already learned about some of the reasons.
-In the following I would like to These and some other triggers for headaches now clearly arranged once again:
+In the following I would like to give you these and some other triggers for headaches now put together once again clearly:

 • Stress and mental overload